port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/dashboards/dashboards.md

 ### Dynamic filters

-You can use user data when filtering a widget, using the following functions:
+You can use properties of the logged-in user when filtering a widget, by using the following functions:

-- getUserTeams
+- getUserTeams - a list of the teams the user belongs to.
-- getUserEmail
+- getUserEmail - the user's email.
-- getUserFullName
+- getUserFullName - the user's full name.
-- blueprint
+- blueprint - the blueprint identifier of the current page.

 #### Usage examples